Prison Legal News:

 Fourth Circuit Finds Virginia Prisoner's Religious Exercise Claim Meritorious

-Indiana prisoner Kenneth Marshal filed a handwritten, pro se complaint ...
+Indiana prisoner Kenneth Marshal filed a handwritten, pro se complaint in federal ...

 The Seventh Circuit Court of Appeals reversed a lower court?s sua sponte dismissal of a prisoner?s access-to-courts lawsuit for failure to state a claim.
 The appellate court also held that the prisoner was entitled to amend his complaint.